joelfan/Dataverse-quality-check/Readme.md

 T_APIK = "key=xxxxxxxxxxxxxxxxxxxxxxxx"
 </pre>

-Insert your apikey if you want to scan also draft datasets in the form like T_APIK = "key=xxxxxxxxxxxxxxxxxxxxxxxx"
+Insert your UNBLOCK Key  if you want to scan also users in the form like T_UNBLOCK = "unblock-key=xxxxxxxxxxxxxxxxxxxxxxxx"
 <pre>
 T_UNBLOCK = "unblock-key=xxxxxxxxxxxxxx";
 </pre>